kosmalex/tiny_processor/README.md

 <p align=center> <img src="figs/TP-MEM.png" alt="figs/TP-MEM.png" width="500"/> </p>

-The DMEM module broadcasts register $x9$ through the `anim_reg` output and registers $x10-x13$ through `frame_cntr_data` output.
-IMEM does not use these output signals and outputs a zero values.
+The DMEM module forwards register $x9$ to the `anim_reg` output and registers $x10-x13$ to the `frame_cntr_data` output.
+IMEM does not use these output signals and outputs zero values.

 Below is the mapping between the signals from the **DATAPATH** image and the **MEM** image.